Databases are excellent sources of good quality information. Below are a range of databases relevant to Mathematical Sciences.

 - arXiv.org: An open access e-print archive covering physics, mathematics, and computer science

-- Scopus: Multi-disciplinary database containing the citations and abstracts of peer-reviewed literature.
+- Scopus: A multi-disciplinary database containing the citations and abstracts of peer-reviewed literature.
 This database lists the number of times a work has been cited in other works and provides direct links to the abstracts of citing works.
 Access to full-text subscription content where available at QMUL Library via the "library- check full text" button.

-- Web of Science: Multi-disciplinary database containing the citations and abstracts of peer-reviewed literature.
+- Web of Science: A multi-disciplinary database containing the citations and abstracts of peer-reviewed literature.
 This database lists the number of times a work has been cited in other works and provides direct links to the abstracts of citing works.
 Access to full-text subscription content where available at QMUL Library via the "library- check full text" button.

 Other useful databases: